List of Apple Inc. media events: 2016

-Apple Special Event (March 21, 2016)
+Apple special event (March 21, 2016)

-Apple invited the press media for its event "Let us loop you in" on March 21, 2016 in their own theatre "Town Hall" (at 1 Infinite Loop). iPad Pro (9.7-inch), the first-generation iPhone SE, CareKit and updates to Apple Watch, HealthKit, ResearchKit and tvOS were released.
+Apple invited the press media for its event "Let us loop you in" on March 21, 2016, in their own theatre "Town Hall" (at 1 Infinite Loop). iPad Pro (9.7-inch), the first-generation iPhone SE, CareKit and updates to Apple Watch, HealthKit, ResearchKit and tvOS were released.

 WWDC 2016 (June 13–17, 2016)

-Apple invited the press media and developers for its event on June 13, 2016 at Moscone West to unveil new versions of iOS, watchOS, tvOS, and macOS, a revamped Apple Music design, and the Swift Playgrounds app - a learning tool for programming.
+Apple invited the press media and developers for its event on June 13, 2016, at Moscone West to unveil new versions of iOS, watchOS, tvOS, and macOS, a revamped Apple Music design, and the Swift Playgrounds app - a learning tool for programming.

 This keynote was streamed live on June 13, 2016.

-Apple Special Event (September 7, 2016)
+Apple special event (September 7, 2016)

-Apple hosted a media event on September 7, 2016 with the invitation's tagline "See you on the 7th". iPhone 7 and 7 Plus were announced at the event along with Apple's new wireless AirPods. iOS 10, watchOS 3 and tvOS 10 were released six days later.
+Apple hosted a media event on September 7, 2016, with the invitation's tagline "See you on the 7th". iPhone 7 and 7 Plus were announced at the event along with Apple's new wireless AirPods. iOS 10, watchOS 3 and tvOS 10 were released six days later.
 Sia performed at the event.

-Apple Special Event (October 27, 2016)
+Apple special event (October 27, 2016)

-Apple hosted another media event on October 27, 2016 with the tagline "hello again".
+Apple hosted another media event on October 27, 2016, with the tagline "hello again".
 A new generation of MacBook Pro and a new TV app was announced at the event.

 2017

 WWDC 2017 (June 5–9, 2017)

-The 2017 Apple WWDC was held from June 5 to June 9 in San Jose, California at its Convention Center.
+The 2017 Apple WWDC was held from June 5 to June 9 in San Jose, California, at its Convention Center.
 There were multiple hardware announcements at the event.
 Software announcements included iOS 11, watchOS 4, tvOS 11 and macOS High Sierra.
 An all-new second generation iPad Pro model was introduced with thinner bezels and a 10.5-inch screen size.
 It acquired many of the specs from the iPhone 7 and an A10X chip.
 The iPad Pro 12.9-inch was also refreshed with updated internals.
-Apple previewed several new Mac models, such as the MacBook, MacBook Pro, iMac, and an all-new iMac Pro.
-Apple's final announcement was HomePod.
+Apple previewed several new Mac models, such as the MacBook, MacBook Pro, iMac, and an all-new iMac Pro and all-new HomePod.

-Apple Special Event (September 12, 2017)
+Apple special event (September 12, 2017)

 Apple hosted a media event on September 12, 2017, with the tagline "Let's meet at our place".
 The tagline was a reference to Apple holding its first-ever event at the newly completed Steve Jobs Theater in the Apple Park campus.
 At the event, Apple Watch Series 3, Apple TV 4K, iPhone 8 and 8 Plus, and iPhone X were announced at the event. iOS 11, watchOS 4 and tvOS 11 were released a week later.

 2018

-Apple Special Event (March 27, 2018)
+Apple special event (March 27, 2018)

-Apple hosted a media event on March 27, 2018 at the Lane Technical College Prep High School in Chicago.
-The 2018 iPad was announced at the education-focused event.
+Apple hosted a media event on March 27, 2018, with the tagline "Let's take a field trip".
+It was held at the Lane Technical College Prep High School in Chicago.
+The iPad (6th generation) was announced at the education-focused event.